moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/troubleshooting.md

 ### Problems with other models - does not exist error
 - you are getting fail errors on dev deployment pointing to models other than those you are working on.
-- this can be due to these models having been successfully deployed to prod and now the dev versions have expireed, however the dev tests all still run
+- this can be due to these models having been successfully deployed to prod and now the dev versions have expired, however the dev tests all still run
 - current fix is to redeploy to dev the models causing the problem
 - run `dbt run test` locally to check *all* tests pass before creating a PR.